The early days – from farming to agricultural innovation

 The company’s origins can be traced back to the dark days of WWII, when poultry farmer Percy Victor Dobson – known to all as ‘PV’ – was inspired to trade hatcheries for agricultural machinery following his wartime stint as an agricultural contractor and engineer.
 PV threw himself wholeheartedly into supporting the war effort by transporting the local Home Guard in his cattle truck as well as mowing grass in his specially adapted, bright red Morris Cowley!

 PV was a talented engineer and inventor who could turn his hand to many tasks.
 He manufactured tractor wheel rims at Ivy House and worked on converting tractors to Perkins diesel engines – an important business at the time.
 As the war drew to a close, PV started trading used tractors as well as ex-military and ex ‘War Ag’ agricultural equipment across the country.
 New markets emerged for the now-redundant equipment as increased activity in forestry and quarries was stimulated by post-war demand.

 The post-war years – pioneering new business opportunities

 In the 1950s, Dobson family members Alan and Chris joined the business, representing the Nuffield from 1957.
-In 1959, the company also began to sell JCB products, while 1967 brought the advent of Massey Ferguson and major advance in the range of agricultural and industrial machinery on offer.
+In 1961, the company also began to sell JCB products, while 1967 brought the advent of Massey Ferguson and a major advance in the range of agricultural and industrial machinery on offer.
 To this day, Massey Ferguson continues to be one of our primary equipment brands, not only for tractors but also Tele Handlers, Groundscare equipment, Balers, Loaders and grass equipment.